 It’s starting to feel like everyone and their grandma is jetting off to Lisbon these days, and for good reason.
 It’s one of the most beautiful cities in Europe (in my opinion.)
-It’s an absolute artist’s dream and is the perfect gateway for all the wonderful sites that Portugal has to offer.
+It’s an artist’s dream and the perfect gateway to everything Portugal has to offer.

 Here are my recommendations for where to stay, where to eat, and what to do in Lisbon, Portugal: